alexMelancon/cart315-2020-iterativeproject/README.md

-# cart315-2020-iterativeproject
+## CART315 - Digital Game Prototyping team iterative projects
- Repository of Alex and Hao iterative projects for CART315-2020.
+Repository of Alex and Hao projects for CART315-2020.